Look Beyond The Storm Clouds Hovering Over Silicon Motion

 When 2017 commenced, Silicon Motion expected otherwise.
 Third-party research had placed UFS penetration at 10% - growing to 25% in 2018 and 45% by 2020.

 Whether it is the manufacturing process, the increasing capacity or the controller protocols, there have definitely been developments in the industry surrounding 3D NAND flash in the past year.
-Supply may still be inadequate but demand continues to increase.
+Supply may still be inadequate, but demand continues to increase.
 It is not at all likely demand would decline to match supply.

 Beyond mobile devices, flash memory also is being used in solid-state storage devices.
 SSD devices are actively replacing hard disk drive technology.
 Additionally, SSD devices are built for both enterprise applications as well as consumer products such as cameras and USB sticks.

-In 2015, Samsung projected SSD consumption of 3D NAND flash would bypass the consumption in mobile devices
+In 2015, Samsung projected SSD consumption of 3D NAND flash would bypass the consumption in mobile devices.

 Even with the dramatic growth projected for NAND flash, it was projected in 2014 by the IDC (International Data Corporation) and Western Digital that the category would be supplying only 10% of the storage needed in 2020.

 So, it is true.
 There are storm clouds hovering over Silicon Motion because it is reliant on the production capabilities of NAND flash suppliers.
 Because of the migration pressures in meeting the demand for 3D NAND flash, the company's sales growth has slowed in the most recent three quarters.
 But development has certainly not slowed at Silicon Motion.
 The company is still tasked with moving in lockstep with the NAND flash suppliers by having controllers ready as their products improve.
-And NAND flash makers have plenty of motivation to stay on target.
+And, NAND flash makers have plenty of motivation to stay on target.

-This trough in the industry's history may feel long lived but it's destined to be but a blip.
+This trough in the industry's history may feel long lived, but it's destined to be but a blip.
 Silicon Motion's prospects are hardly dwindling or depressed.
 When second quarter results are announced July 31, Silicon Motion's long-term potential may be overshadowed by short-term conditions.
 Alert investors will see beyond the clouds darkening the landscape.

 Disclosure: I am/we are long SIMO, AAPL.